dorneanu/roam/content/books/exercised.md

 No consens **how** we should train and for how **long:**

-> Expert consensus is that we need 150 minutes of exercise a week, but we also
+> Expert consensus is that **we need 150 minutes of exercise a week**, but we also
-> read that just a few minutes of high-intensity exercise a day is enough to make
+> read that just **a few minutes of high-intensity exercise a day is enough to make
-> us fit.
+> us fit**.
 Some fitness professionals recommend free weights, others prescribe
 > weight machines, yet others reproach us for not doing enough cardio.
 While some
 > authorities urge us to jog, others warn that running will ruin our knees and
 > promote arthritis.
 One week we read how too much exercise may damage the heart